Cabin and house vacation rentals in Clare Island

 Clare Island is well-known for being the home of the 16th-century pirate queen Grace O’Malley, the first female Irish tribe leader who controlled the coastal waters 400 years ago.
 The O’Malley family owned most of Clare Island, and the remains of their old watchtower stand on the island’s east side.
 The island’s abbey, also founded by the family, is said to date from the 12th century, though it was rebuilt around 1460.
 You can explore the abbey, whose interior is elaborately decorated with carved figureheads, medieval wall and ceiling paintings, and the O’Malley crest.
 It’s also rumored to be the burial site of Grace O’Malley.

-When is the best time to stay in a vacation rental in Clare Island?
+The best time to stay in a vacation rental in Clare Island

 The best time to book your Clare Island accommodation is during the summer, when the weather is warm and the days are long.
 Fall brings cooler temperatures, though this is the perfect time for exploring the island’s walking trails, which offer stunning vistas of the island’s cliffs and the clear waters below.
 The Clare Island Film Festival in September brings film buffs from near and far.
 Winter is quiet and chilly and can be wet, so be sure to bring plenty of layers and proper shoes.
 Spring sees warmer temperatures, and there are two popular running races in April that draw lots of fans.